 In 2004, Father Burke compiled a history of Dominican Preaching in the Province of St. Joseph to celebrate the Province’s 200th anniversary.
 It presents sermons of 16 friars collected from the provincial archives, extending from 1832 to 1960, and including a picture and short introduction to each preacher.

 Father Burke gradually withdrew from active ministry and in 2006 retired to St. Dominic’s Priory in Washington.
 There, he enjoyed the opportunity to read, pray with the community and enjoy their company.
 He especially enjoyed the youthful presence of the deacons when they moved into St. Dominic’s, and when he needed nursing care, he was glad to accept an assignment to Mohun Health Care Center.
 From there, in 2018, he wrote a short reflection, “An Old Man Prays,” in which he says that contemplative prayer, “waiting for God to talk to us…is a perfect ministry for the old.”
 May his soul rest in peace.

 Father Burke’s body will be received in the chapel at the Mohun Health Care Center in Columbus, OH, on Friday, February 14, 2020, and the Office for the Dead will be celebrated there at 4:30 p.m.
 Very Rev. Stephen Alcott, Prior of St. Patrick Priory, will celebrate the Mass of Christian Burial at 11 a.m. on Saturday, February 15, in Mohun Chapel, and Rev. William Garrott, O.P., will be the preacher.
 Fr.
 Burke will be buried in St. Joseph Cemetery, Somerset, OH.

-To send flowers to Fr.
-William John Burke, O.P.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fr.
+William John Burke, O.P., please visit our floral store.